 Dual SIM simply means that a phone can support multiple SIM cards.
 However, that doesn’t mean the secondary SIM card is an eSIM.
 Many phones support dual SIM but not an eSIM.
 They have two physical SIM card slots – you’ll be able to spot these in the tray easily.

 Other Dual SIM phones support a SIM and an eSIM or even two eSIMs at once.

 What Phones Can Use an eSIM?

 This list is constantly updating, but you can always consult our list of compatible eSIM devices.

 (Here’s our take on the 12 best phones that can use eSIM.)

 Where Can (and Can’t) an eSIM Be Used?

-Currently, you can get eSIM data plans for over 190+ countries from the Airalo marketplace. eSIMs are generally supported by major network carriers in most European countries, as well as commercial centers such as Canada, Hong Kong, India, Qatar, Singapore, Taiwan, and the U.S.
+Currently, you can get eSIM plans for over 200+ countries and regions from the Airalo store. eSIMs are generally supported by major network carriers in most European countries, as well as commercial centers such as Canada, Hong Kong, India, Qatar, Singapore, Taiwan, and the US.

 There’s a good chance that an eSIM data plan will be available wherever you’re going.

 You can also use an eSIM from your existing operator.
 In most cases, it would be similar to ordering a replacement for your physical SIM card.
 You'd need to contact your carrier or, in some cases, go to a physical store, so this would definitely take some time.